Ned Power: Post-playing career

 In retirement from hurling, Power maintained a keen interest in coaching.
 A teacher by profession in Scoil Mhuire in Tallow, his coaching methods with Tallow GAA saw the club win almost every available county title between 1966 and 1980.

 Ned Power died on 15 November 2007 after a long illness.

-His son, journalist Conor Power, is currently writing a book on Ned Power's life, which is due to be launched in November 2009.
+His son, journalist Conor Power, authored a book on Ned Power's life, My Father: A Hurling Revolutionary, which was published in November 2009.
+A statue of Ned Power is located at Tallowbridge.